 Be laid off.

-The least senior full-time employee who is displaced as a result of the operation of Section E.2 above may: 1) Accept transfer to the position of the least senior part-time employee in the same title provided the part-time employee is less senior; 2) be laid off; or 3) exercise bumping rights.
+The least senior full-time employee who is displaced as a result of the operation of Section E.2 above may: 1) Accept transfer to the position of the least senior part-time employee in the same title provided the part-time employee is less senior; or be 2) be laid off; or 3) exercise bumping rights.

 A part-time employee whose position is eliminated may accept transfer to the position of the least senior employee in the same area/region, or to any area/region statewide.
 The part-time employee unwilling or unable to accept the hours of the position of the least senior employee shall be laid-off.

-In all instances of displacements as specified in sub-section E, F and G above, the employee must be determined qualified by the Appointing Authority to perform the duties of the displaced employee.
+In all instances of displacements as specified in sub-section E, F and G above, the employee must be determined qualified by the Employer to perform the duties of the displaced employee.

-An employee deemed not qualified by the Appointing Authority to transfer in accordance with the provisions of this sub-section, shall have the right to appeal said determination to the Alternative Dispute Resolution (ADR) process established in Article 23A of this Agreement.
+An employee deemed not qualified by the Employer to transfer in accordance with the provisions of this sub-section, shall have the right to appeal said determination to the Alternative Dispute Resolution (ADR) process established in Article 23A of this Agreement.

-It is agreed that the provisions of this Article do not preclude an employee from requesting and the Appointing Authority from granting a voluntary layoff regardless of the employee's seniority in the Department.
+It is agreed that the provisions of this Article do not preclude an employee from requesting and the Employer from granting a voluntary layoff regardless of the employee's seniority in the Department.
 It is understood that this option of voluntary layoff shall include, but is not limited to, recall rights and payment for all accrued vacation time.

-Bumping corridors for titles covered under this Agreement are set forth in Appendix H.

 Section 5.
 Transfers to Vacant Positions

-Within the Department/Agency: the employee who is to be laid off shall at the option of the Appointing Authority, have the opportunity to transfer laterally to a vacant fillable
+Within the Department/Agency: the employee who is to be laid off shall at the option of the Employer, have the opportunity to transfer laterally to a vacant fillable

-position, in a title other than their own in the same job grade, within the jurisdiction of his/her present Appointing Authority, for which he/she is determined to be qualified by the Appointing Authority.
+position, in a title other than their own in the same job grade, within the jurisdiction of his/her present the Employer, for which he/she is determined to be qualified by the Employer.

-Between Departments/Agencies : the employee who is to be laid off may file a request for transfer to any agency in state service.
-Upon approval of that agency, such employee may be appointed to any vacancy in the bargaining unit in the same grade and title or any similar title for which he/she may meet the necessary qualifications in the same or lower salary range as the position from which he/she was laid off.
-HRD shall make every reasonable effort to encourage state agencies to accept transfers under this Section.
+Between Departments/Agencies : the employee who is to be laid off may file a request for transfer to any Division within MassDOT.
+Upon approval of that Division Administrator, such employee may be appointed to any vacancy in the bargaining unit in the same grade and title or any similar title for which he/she may meet the necessary qualifications in the same or lower salary range as the position from which he/she was laid off.
+MassDOT seniority shall be the determining factor in the event one or more such employees are seeking the same position in another Division.
+It is understood that the term Division does not include the Massachusetts Bay Transit Authority.
+This provision shall not be subject to the grievance arbitration provision of this Agreement.

 Section 6.
 Recall